h2oai/datatable/docs/quick-start.rst

 Frame, an integer-valued Frame, an integer numpy array, a generator, and so on.

 The :raw-html:`<b class="j">j</b>` column selector is even more versatile.
-In simplest case you can select just a single column by its index or name.
-But also a list of columns, a slice, a string slice (of the form ``"A":"Z"``), a list of booleans indicating which columns to pick, an expression, a list of expressions, a dictionary of expressions (the keys will be used as new names for the columns being selected).
+In the simplest case, you can select just a single column by its index or name.
+But also accepted are a list of columns, a slice, a string slice (of the form ``"A":"Z"``), a list of booleans indicating which columns to pick, an expression, a list of expressions, and a dictionary of expressions.
+(The keys will be used as new names for the columns being selected.)
 The :raw-html:`<b class="j">j</b>` expression can even be a python type (such as ``int`` or ``dt.float32``), selecting all columns matching that type.